yashg4509/CTG-S24-Software-Deliverable/task_2/README.md

 ### Issues Encountered
 - One major issue encountered was related to the formatting of the output CSV file.
 - Initially, the factor for each stock was being calculated and saved separately, leading to difficulty in merging and analyzing the data.
+  - This looked something like creating a DataFrame with 2 columns, Date and the result of the factor, for each stock and then saving those to individual CSVs.
 - The final solution involved assigning the factor for each stock in a resultant DataFrame and joining all the DataFrames using the Date column as an index.
+  - Much of the debugging work was fixing the join statement properly as I kept encountering different issues, such as duplicated date columns, duplicated factor columns, etc.
+  - In terms of implementation, what I do now is I conduct all the calculations in the method, save it to a ticker column within the original Dataframe that we are accessing, return that column from the calculating method, call the method for all tickers, and join all the resultant columns together.
+All factors essentially follow this same structure.
+- All general bugs are handled by the general exception thrown in the `try-except` within the calculate methods.